What is 360-Degree Feedback and How to Implement It?

 With this template, HR teams can:

-Since the feedback form automatically integrates with ClickUp’s task management system, feedback instantly becomes an actionable item.
+Since this feedback form automatically integrates with ClickUp’s task management system, feedback instantly becomes an actionable item.

 Feedback is meaningless if it doesn’t lead to change.
 The ClickUp Goals feature helps subordinates and managers turn insights into structured development plans.
 Instead of vague improvement suggestions, employees can create measurable, trackable goals that align with their feedback.